Complete guide to Company Secretary CS Exam.

-- The number of scholarships to be awarded for both Executive and Professional Programme would be limited to 25 in a session and 50 within a single year.
+- The number of scholarships awarded for executive and professional programs would be limited to 25 in a session and 50 within a single year.

-- The value of scholarship would be INR 500 per month.
-In order to continue to avail of the scholarship, students are required to meet the stipulated requirements set down by the institute.
-This includes maintaining high standards of studies and satisfactorily pursuing oral coaching as specified under the course guidelines.
+- The value of the scholarship would be INR 500 per month.
+To continue to avail of the scholarship, students must meet the institute’s stipulated requirements.
+This includes maintaining high studies standards and satisfactorily pursuing oral coaching as specified under the course guidelines.

-- Examination Committee of the Council will be administering the authority of this merit scholarship scheme and its decision shall be final and binding in matters pertaining to the same.
+- The examination committee of the council will be administering the authority of this merit scholarship scheme, and its decision shall be final and binding in matters about the same.

 Useful CS Exam Prep Resources

-For updating, Students are advised to read ‘Student Company
+For updating, students are advised to read the ‘Student Company

 Secretary e-bulletin’, Chartered Secretary, Bare Act, recommended books and other publications on the subjects.

 CS is meant for highly ambitious yet focused individuals who are determined to carve a niche for themselves in the field of corporate law and finance.
-The most defining aspect of this course is its unflinching focus on management while dealing with finance, law, and accounting as some of the integral aspects to be dealt with while managing the affairs of an organization.
+The most defining aspect of this course is its steadfast focus on management while dealing with finance, law, and accounting as some of the integral elements while managing the affairs of an organization.

 After completing CS, a professional can look forward to working with top-level management in a company while acting as an advisor to the Board of Directors, CEO, or MD.
-It opens up an exciting yet intensely competitive field for a professional where he or she can play a direct role in critical corporate decision making.
-The level of responsibility is that much higher, but so are the perks.
+It opens up an exciting yet intensely competitive field for professionals to play a direct role in critical corporate decision-making.
+Of course, the level of responsibility is that much higher, but so are the perks.